 [ In Act 5, Scene 5, Macbeth shares a wrenching haunted lament about life … ]

 Start out too early, or too late and you’ll miss “photographers light” which lasts for mere minutes around mid-morning at Grand Canyon.
 By sheer luck, our timing was perfect and we saw a light show like no other on the planet.
-The Canyon was shouting “Danger!
-Go back!”
+The Canyon was whispering to us, “Danger, go back.”
 But we never heard it.
 And thank God.